silphendio/simple_conf_parser/README.md

-## A simple parser for configuration files
+This is a simple parser for configuration files.
+It can read a string into a python dict or turn a dict back into a formatted string, just like the `json.loads` and `json.dumps` methods.

+## The file format
 This parser is compatible with json, but far more lenient.
 Here's a list of features:
 - comments: everything from a `#` to the end of the line is ignored
 - commas are optional and can be replaced any kind of whitespace